 David Connolly is a recipient of The Premier of Ontario’s Award of Excellence in Applied Arts and holds an Honours Bachelor Degree in Musical Theatre Performance from Sheridan College.
 Immediately upon graduating, David made his Broadway debut and became the first and only amputee to ever perform there.
 Thirty years later, he remains an optimistic, highly creative idea generator of whose life Dance Magazine wrote, “demonstrates the quintessential balancing act between career and community service.”

-David was inducted as a member into The International Dance Council at UNESCO in 2013 and remains deeply committed to matters concerning inclusivity and the welfare of children.
+David remains deeply committed to matters concerning inclusivity and the welfare of children.
 In January, 2020, David curated and moderated the first-ever disability inclusion panel at BroadwayCon in New York City to help develop actionable steps to improve disabled representation in theatre.
 He is also a Volunteer Ambassador for the Shriner's Hospital for Crippled Children, the War Amps Child Amputee Program and was an twelve-year annual producer for Fashion Cares in support of the AIDS Committee of Toronto, and a volunteer for the Jerry Lewis Muscular Dystrophy Telethon, Easter Seals, Project Angel Food and The Hincks-Dellcrest Centre for Children's Mental Health.

 He was proud to serve as the Director of Pauletta Washington and Diane Louie’s United Nations Development Programme concert, "Chronicle," which toured North America, and culminated in a performance at the United Nations General Assembly Hall.
 Their short film collaboration, "Moonlight Sonata" was selected to premiere at the Smithsonian Film Festival presented by the National Museum of African American History and Culture in Washington, DC in 2019.